MediaWiki Hosting: Compare Hosting

 Are there any drawbacks to using MediaWiki?

-About a quarter of MediaWiki users surveyed have cited having technical trouble using the editor interface, making it difficult to participate in editing the wiki.
+Some MediaWiki users cite having technical trouble using the editor interface, making it difficult to participate in editing the wiki.
 Since no formal MediaWiki syntax has been defined, there are no WYSIWYG (What You See Is What You Get) editors available for MediaWiki.